ciro-mota/nessus-scanner/README.md

     <img alt="Docker Image Size" src="https://img.shields.io/docker/image-size/ciromota/nessus-scanner/latest?style=for-the-badge">
 </p>

 Tenable's Nessus Scanner is a vulnerability scanner that looks for known vulnerabilities, configuration issues and more by inspecting hosts over the network.
-For more information about Nessus, see the following links:
+For more information about Nessus, see the following link:

 ▶️ [Nessus Docs](https://docs.tenable.com/nessus/Content/GettingStarted.htm)

 > [!WARNING]\
-> The content of this repo is licensed under GPL-3.0 license.
+> The content of **this repo*** is licensed under GPL-3.0 license.
 You will need to check the Nessus scanner license if you want any other commercial use.

 ## 💪 Distroless